 756a, Furness and Richardson.
 3 credits.
 This seminar offers a detailed study of the work of these two key figures in the development of American architecture in the late nineteenth century, including analysis of individual buildings focusing on issues of character, expression, ornament, and materials.
 Visiting lecturers and field trips.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
 Limited enrollment.
+(Not offered in 2003-2004.)
 Turner Brooks.